 Only official petition packets created by the UBE that include the referendum text on each signature page will be accepted.

 - Download and complete the Referenda Proposal.

 - Submit the completed proposal by email to [email protected] from your U.Va. email address by February 19th at 4pm.

-- The UBE will create the official petition packets with the text, and it will be available for pickup in the Programs & Councils Office (Newcomb Hall 164) or at another mutually agreed upon location within 48 hours.
-The packet will be available by Feb 8th after approval by the General Council.
-If a review of your proposal cannot be completed within 48 hours you will receive notification from the UBE.
+- The UBE will create the official petition packets with the text, and the final packet will be emailed back within 72 hours pending approval from the General Counsel.
+If a review of your proposal cannot be completed within 72 hours you will receive notification from the UBE.